Tie Fetish

 The garment: from cravat to necktie

 The fetish draws on the cultural meaning of an object with a long pedigree.
-The modern necktie descends from the seventeenth-century cravat: Croatian mercenaries during the Thirty Years' War (1618–1648) wore knotted neck-cloths that caught Parisian attention, and the French word cravate is generally traced to Croates.
-The style was popularised at the court of Louis XIV from the 1640s.
-The word "tie" appears in the satirical pamphlet Neckclothitania (1818); the modern long necktie was developed by Oxford's Castell & Son around 1870, and in 1922 Jesse Langsdorf patented the bias-cut construction that gives ties their drape.
-Across this history the necktie hardened into a marker of status, competence, business, and formality, precisely the symbolic raw material the fetish recruits.
+The modern necktie descends from the seventeenth-century cravat: Croatian mercenaries serving in France during the Thirty Years' War (1618–1648) wore knotted neck-cloths that caught Parisian attention, and the French word cravate is an alteration of Croate ("Croat").
+A young Louis XIV took up the lace cravat around 1646 and set the fashion for French nobility.
+The word "tie" first attached to neckwear in the style manual Neckclothitania (1818), which illustrated fourteen ways to knot a cravat.
+Oxford tailors Castell & Son claim the first modern-style necktie in 1870, and in 1922 the New York tie maker Jesse Langsdorf patented the bias-cut, three-piece construction that gives ties their even drape.
+Across this history the necktie hardened into a marker of status, competence, business, and formality: the symbolic raw material the fetish recruits.

 Clinical lineage of garment fetishism

-Clothing fetishism as a clinical category was first systematically described in the late nineteenth century.
-The very word fétichisme was carried into sexual psychology by Alfred Binet in 1887, in his essay "Le fétichisme dans l'amour," which argued that such interests arise when an object is linked to early or especially vivid sexual emotion (an associative-imprinting account that still echoes in modern theory.
-(Binet built on an 1882 case study by the psychiatrists Charcot and Magnan, and the term itself had earlier been coined by Charles de Brosses for religious object-worship.)
-Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued erotic fixation on specific garments, and Havelock Ellis later treated garment-focused attraction at length in his Studies in the Psychology of Sex.
-None of these pioneers singled out the necktie, and "tie fetish" has no documented coinage) it is a plain-English label that grew out of twentieth-century kink communities rather than the clinical literature.
-Contemporary diagnostic manuals (the DSM-5-TR and ICD-11) treat ordinary garment preferences as a non-disordered variation unless they cause marked distress or impairment.
+Clothing fetishism as a clinical category was first described systematically in the late nineteenth century.
+The word fétichisme entered sexual psychology through Alfred Binet's 1887 essay Du fétichisme dans l'amour, which argued that such interests form when an object becomes bound up with an early or vivid sexual emotion, an associative-learning account that still echoes in modern theory.
+Binet drew on the case-study tradition of the French psychiatrists Jean-Martin Charcot and Valentin Magnan, and the French term itself had been coined a century earlier by Charles de Brosses for religious object-worship.
+Richard von Krafft-Ebing's Psychopathia Sexualis (1886) catalogued erotic fixation on particular garments, and Havelock Ellis later treated garment-focused attraction at length in his Studies in the Psychology of Sex.
+None of these pioneers singled out the necktie, and "tie fetish" has no documented coinage: it is a plain-English label from twentieth-century kink communities rather than the clinical literature.
+Contemporary diagnostic manuals, the DSM-5-TR and ICD-11, treat ordinary garment preferences as a non-disordered variation unless they cause marked distress or impairment.

 In practice